-- Source: where the lead came from before landing on your website (what’s driving traffic to your site)
+- Source: Where the lead came from before landing on your website (what’s driving traffic to your site)

-- Conversion point: where the lead converted, back to point #2 (what’s driving conversions once prospects are on your site)
+- Conversion point: Where the lead converted, back to point #2 (what’s driving conversions once prospects are on your site)

 The truth is, the lead source field is an easy field for other people around the organisation to understand.
 Marketing can lay claim to it.
 Sales can stamp their mark on a lead.
 Regardless, it’s a simple picklist that people return to in order to get the high-level picture.
 Ensure that in your marketing, you are distinguishing between what’s driving traffic vs. what’s effective at converting people.

 Custom Redirects aka.
 Marketing Links are similar to Page Action (point #1), except that these links can be placed anywhere, enabling you to track link clicks on your marketing content (not hosted in Pardot), on third-party websites, and other locations.
-They are most commonly used for banner ads placed on 3rd party websites.

 Improve your website tracking by starting to build a picture of which prospects have been sourced from, which social media account they’re engaging with, or which content they have downloaded from your content (when hosted elsewhere).